nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | **Job Title**       | Matching word             |

 Examples:
-* `find n/Bobby ` Returns applicants with names matching `bobby` and `Bobby Cortez`
+* `find n/Bobby` Returns applicants with names matching `bobby` and `Bobby Cortez`
-* `find g/Female c/3.5 2 ` returns female applicants with a CAP value of 3.5 or 2.0
+* `find g/Female c/3.5 2` returns female applicants with a CAP value of 3.5 or 2.0
 * `find g/Male t/offered KIV` returns male applicants who have an offered or KIV tag attached to them
 * `find g/Male e/gmail` returns male applicants who have a `gmail` substring in their email address

 ### 3.8 Importing applicants from an external text file: `import`

-Imports applicants from the specified file path.
+Imports applicants from an external JSON file.

 Format: `import FILE_PATH`

 * The file has to exist in the specified file path.
 * More than 1 applicants can be listed in the file, as long as they have all the mandatory fields, satisfy the value constraints, and do not cause duplicates in the InternConnect.
-* The file must be in json format.
+* The file must be in JSON format.
 * For example of valid input file, refer to this [template](templates/template.json) file.

 Examples:
-* `import nus_students.json` Imports NUS students listed in the `nus_students.json` file
+* `import nus_students.json` Imports applicants listed in the `nus_students.json` file

 ### 3.9 Exporting displayed list: `export`